aws-samples/eks-workshop/content/container_insights/explore.md

 ![Container Insights](/images/ContainerInsights6.png)

-* Navigate to AWS CloudWatch home page.
+* Navigate to Amazon CloudWatch home page.
 Select **Container Insights** from the drop down on the home page as shown below

 ![Container Insights](/images/ContainerInsights1.png)